Seasonal-MC/Johnystar-s-MC-server-documentation/docs/authme.md

 - use the ``/changepassword {old password} {new password}`` command
 - if you forgot you password, DM me (Johnystar) on Discord and I'll help you resolve the issue when I'm online

-## FastLogin (auto-login)
+## FastLogin (auto-login/premium)

-If you're playing on a Minecraft account that you paid for, then you might want to enable auto-login.
+If you're playing on a Minecraft account that you paid for, then you should to enable auto-login.
 This disables logging in with your username on offline/cracked clients thus giving you the ability to safely skip the login process!

+**HERE'S THE IMPORTANT PART**: If you don't do this, your progress will be tied to your in-game nickname instead of your purchased Minecraft account.
+In case you'd choose to change your nickname with premium disabled, you'd have to start all over again!
+More over, you should enable premium as soon as you start playing and then relogin as you there's a separate save file for your "offline" and "premium" login.

+If you have any questions left regarding the potential progress loss, contact me via Discord.

 In order to enable auto-login: